Why work with me?

 - Create content briefs so whoever writes the piece knows what to do to rank for humans and SEO

-From here, you can decide whether or not you want me to execute the content strategy or oversee the project for you (using internal and external content creators/freelancers).
+From here, you can decide whether you want me to execute the content strategy or oversee the project for you (using internal and external content creators/freelancers).

 What is content repurposing?